 “What’s Next to the Moon” is notably known for its references to Casey Jones and Clark Kent, aka Superman.
-But what stood out to me were the backing vocals by Malcolm and Williams, and the metronome-like, heart-pounding drumming by Rudd.
+But the standouts for me were the backing vocals by Malcolm and Williams and the metronome-like, heart-pounding drumming by Rudd.

 “Gone Shootin'” and “Down Payment Blues” have the best riffs on the entire album; I think they really emphasize the sloppy and groovy aspect of blues-rock.
 I find it better to listen to both of these songs live.
 Going back to Rudd’s simple way of playing, he knows how to work a hi-hat and gives it a swing (not even sure if that makes sense, but work with me)!
 The original studio version of “Gone Shootin'” doesn’t have much hi-hat, you can hear the drums loud and clear, and the guitar parts sounded very clean.
 Whereas live it’s more open and airy, but it’s raw and real!
 The main riff itself is memorable and timeless.

 I fell in love with “Up to My Neck in You” when I first heard it on the Stiff Upper Lip concert, but Scott’s vocals gave it more of an edge!
 I watched a Behind the Music episode on AC/DC a few weeks ago, and it showed a pic of Scott with a missing front tooth.
 So every time I hear “Kicked in the Teeth,” I think of that pic.
 Not only was it tongue-in-cheek, but Angus Young’s wild guitar solo, Phil Rudd’s drumming, and Bon Scott’s screaming vocals made it a great way to end the album!

 I’m glad I gave Powerage a chance because everyone knows Highway to Hell (1979) and Back in Black (1980), so it was nice giving this underappreciated gem the credit it deserves!

 Let me know what your favorite track is from Powerage in the comments below!